lettie-roach/analysis_antarctic-asym/README.md

 - processing/ - a directory containing Python notebooks that were used to process data from NSIDC, CMIP and NOAA into the formats needed for this analysis
 - processed/ - netcdf files produced by the notebooks in processing/
 - we_15_runs/ - a directory containing the scripts used to run various configurations of the WE15 model as well as the netcdf output
 - aasym*.ipynb - the notebooks used to produce all figures in the above paper.
-Anyone should be able to run these after downloaded the repository, since they only used input from processed/ and we_15_runs
+Anyone should be able to run these after downloading the repository, since they only used input from processed/ and we_15_runs/
+- matlab/ - a directory containing Matlab scripts that were used to confirm the results of calculations above